Background:

 1. Appeal

-(a) Should the Complainant or the Respondent not agree with the decision resulting from the investigation, he or she may appeal the decision to the JRS College Director within 5 days by submitting a letter addressed to the JRS College Director advising of the person’s intent to appeal the decision.
+(a) Should the Complainant or the Respondent not agree with the decision resulting from the investigation, he or she may appeal the decision to the JRS College of Business and Health Care’s Director within 5 days by submitting a letter addressed to the Director advising of the person’s intent to appeal the decision.

 (a) It is a violation of this Sexual Violence Policy for anyone to knowingly make a false complaint of sexual violence or to provide false information about a complaint.